S&C Courses

 Isometrics – Learn CNS / Connective tissues modalities, eliminate weak links and get the joint and the nervous system working together.
 Turn problem areas into more robust ones and safeguard connective tissues.

 Identify common compensations / limiting factors – Learn how to spot compensations, when to keep them or reverse engineer movements around them.
-Utilise this knowledge to create custom exercises to address limiting factors.
+Utilise this knowledge to create custom exercises to address limiting factors for both athletes and their exercises.

 Eccentrics – Program eccentrics to protect muscles while enhancing athletic performance.

-Tent theory – A user friendly way of learning some key anatomy and understnding the limitations with traditional stretch and release methods.
+Tent theory – A user friendly way of learning some key anatomy and understanding the limitations with traditional stretch and release methods.

 Motor Gaps Course (youth development specialist)